Arvonit/rubik/README.md

 This project is primarily a web application, so it is divided into frontend and backend modules.
 The backend is written in Python and does most of the heavy lifting as my data structures class was taught in Python and the interface was originally a CLI.
-The frontend is written in TypeScript and uses React.
+The frontend is a React app written in TypeScript.

 This project uses `poetry` to manage dependencies for the Python part and `npm` for the JavaScript